 Around 1 in 5 (19.8%) adults aged 16 to 24 had taken a drug in the last year.
 This proportion was more than double that of the wider age group of 16-59 and equated to around 1.2 million people.

 - Stress – Student life is a busy life with the high demands of coursework, part-time employment to support studies, extracurricular activities, social and personal obligations and many other demands.
-These factors mixed with the fear of failure lead to high demands that can push students to turn to drugs as a way of coping with stress and manage their responsibilities.
+These factors, mixed with the fear of failure, lead to high demands that can push students to turn to drugs to cope with stress and manage their responsibilities.

-- Coursework – More students are taking stimulants, such as Adderall, to help them focus, stay alert and have the stamina to study or complete assignments by their due dates.
+- Coursework – More students take stimulants, such as Adderall, to help them focus, stay alert and have the stamina to study or complete assignments by their due dates.

 - Curiosity and experimentation – It is often for the first time as students that many young adults get a taste of freedom and responsibility.
 They are discovering many new aspects of their student lives in personal and social situations.
 It is not uncommon for that self-exploration to delve into drug experimentation as students want to experience drugs and alcohol for themselves.

-- Confidence & Social Anxiety: Making social, professional and personal connections in any new environment can be daunting for people who are naturally shyer or reserved.
-Using drugs or alcohol may temporarily calm the nerves, boost confidence and portray the ‘fun’ side of your personality; however, it can easily turn to addiction.
+- Confidence & Social Anxiety: Making social, professional, and personal connections in any new environment can be daunting for naturally shyer or reserved people.
+Using drugs or alcohol may temporarily calm the nerves, boost confidence, and portray your personality’s ‘fun’ side; however, it can easily turn to addiction.

 Substance abuse can be attributed to any one of these factors.
 However, it is more often than not a combination of reasons that lead students to abuse drugs and alcohol.